 Some of the inventions will be chosen to be made as an installation in Alexandra Park itself - how exciting is that!!

-Submit your idea before the 31st July 2020 for a chance to see your idea made real and for some exciting prizes, like a trip to Go Ape!
+The challenge date has been extended - submit your idea before the 23rd October 2020 for a chance to see your idea made real and for some exciting prizes, like a trip to Go Ape!

 Think up and draw invention ideas that help all wildlife in Alexandra Park, from bats and ducks to foxes and many insects!Enter the Ally Pally Wildlife challenge now!